Neo-colonial science: Central Africa

 A 2009 study found that Europeans participated in 77% of regionally co-authored papers in Central African countries.
 Even though local authors are credited with the work, they aren't always given participatory roles in the final production of the research itself—instead playing roles in fieldwork.

 Indonesia

 In April 2018, a publication about Indonesia's Bajau people received great attention.
 These "sea nomads" had a genetic adaptation resulting in large spleens that supply additional oxygenated red blood cells.

-Yet, a month later this publication was criticised by Indonesian scientists.
-Their article in Science questioned the ethics of scientists from the United States and Denmark who took DNA samples of the Bajau people and analysed them, without much involvement of Bajau or other Indonesian people.
+A month later this publication was criticised by Indonesian scientists.
+Their article in Science questioned the ethics of scientists from the United States and Denmark who took DNA samples of the Bajau people and analyzed them, without much involvement of Bajau or other Indonesian people.